 The continued development of technologies makes solar energy an increasingly attractive sustainable energy solution; however, wind effects have a surprisingly complex role on solar infrastructure.
 That’s where we come in.

 Energy production can range from complex to simple, and it can be as large as dedicated solar fields that serve entire regions or as localized as small rooftop systems that power individual buildings.
 In some cases, wind effects may drive fundamental design considerations of a new product.

-CPP pioneered many of the current best practices that dictate how engineers design for wind, and we work closely with professionals in the solar industry to ensure that our recommendations are relevant in the current market.
+We pioneered many of the current best practices that dictate how engineers design for wind, and we work closely with professionals in the solar industry to ensure that our recommendations are relevant to solar arrays and other solar products in the current market.

 Ground-mounted fixed tilt systems suffer from fewer vulnerabilities than rooftop systems.
-In fact, wind load testing for these kinds of power plants almost always demonstrates that perimeter modules shelter those in the array interior.
-Armed with this knowledge, you can incorporate such effects into your design and save costs on both material and labor.
-CPP understands the details of ground-mounted solar arrays and has delivered innovative solutions to some of the biggest names in the solar industry.
-Before you break ground, contact us to discover just how much you could save when you design for the wind.
+In fact, wind load testing for these power plants almost always demonstrates that perimeter modules shelter those in the array interior.
+Once you’re armed with this knowledge, you can incorporate such effects into your design and save costs on both material and labor.

 We understand the details of ground-mounted solar arrays, and we’ve delivered solutions to some of the biggest names in the solar industry.
 Before you break ground, contact us to discover how much you could save when designing for the wind.

 In addition, if you’re interested in the latest recommendations and limitations associated with wind tunnel studies, the current best practices guide for ground-mount solar is available HERE.
 It is updated periodically as new information becomes available.